 Though you’ve been charged with aggravated harassment, there are a number of potential criminal defenses.
 Our Phoenix aggravated harassment lawyers are well versed in all of them.
 For example, if you have been arrested but the peace officer has not made your rights clear, this could be a case of coercion on behalf of Arizona law enforcement.
-Further, if you were denied the right to speak with an aggravated harassment attorney while in custody, you also have an excellent case for defense.
+Further, if you were denied the right to speak with a Phoenix aggravated harassment attorney while in custody, you also have an excellent case for defense.

 It is always illegal to contact a person who has an order or injunction against you, even if the person in question reached out first.
 If the individual with the order against you wanted to talk or “patch things up,” you may not have been aware you were violating the order.

 I’ve Been Arrested – What Now?

 If you’ve been arrested for aggravated harassment, don’t hesitate to contact an attorney.
 At the Stewart Law Group, you’ll receive the defense you deserve, guarding you from pressure to accept a plea bargain on unfair terms.
 Attorney Scott David Stewart previously served as a prosecutor in Maricopa County, so working with his law office will ensure you have the capacity to navigate all sides of the complex legal world.

 In a case of aggravated harassment, don’t attempt to defend yourself alone.
 Contact our Phoenix aggravated harassment lawyer, Scott Stewart today for a free consultation.

 Check out what Deborah had to say about us on Google